stuart14/OKD-3.11/README.md

 How does it work?

-This script uses the OC command binaries(oc cluster up)t o call Docker on a local Linux host to bootstrap a local OKD (OpenShift 3.11) containerized cluster and provisions a registry, router, initial templates, and a default project.
+This script uses the OC command binaries(oc cluster up)to call Docker on a local Linux host to bootstrap a local OKD (OpenShift 3.11) containerized cluster and provisions a registry, router, initial templates, and a default project.
 The ideal use case is for demo environments where there is a need to quickly provision a full OpenShift platform and demonstrate and test functionality.
 The platform can be spun up in under 5 mins.
 Once used, the environment will be disposed upon reboot.
 There is no hypervisor dependency and this script has been tested running on a virtual machine in AWS Cloud, VMware ESXi and Virtual Box.

 How is this different to Minishift?